Max CareyMax George Carey

 He became a switch hitter and joined the Pittsburgh Pirates in 1910.
 By 1913, at age 23, Carey led the NL in plate appearances (692), at bats (620), runs (99) and (61) stolen bases while hitting .277.
 It was the first of six seasons Carey would steal over 50 bases.

 “The secret is getting a good jump,” said Carey.
 “I’d watch the pitcher’s motion and then be at full speed after two steps.
 I think stealing third can sometimes be easier than stealing second.
 It all depends on the pitcher.”

 In 1922, Carey stole 51 bases in 53 attempts.
-He kept his legs in good shape in the off season and believed it took a smart man to steal bases.
+He kept his legs in good shape in the off season but believed base stealing was more about timing than pure speed.

-“Base-stealing is a battle of wits between the runner and the pitcher,” said Carey.
+“Base stealing is a battle of wits between the runner and the pitcher,” Carey said.

 In 1926, Carey had an argument with management and was waived by the Pirates.
 He joined the Brooklyn Dodgers, where he finished his career in 1929.

-Carey not only excelled on the basepaths, but led the National League in outfield putouts nine times and established a then-career record of 6,363.
-He hit over .300 six times for a lifetime batting average of .285.
-He also posted 2,665 hits, 159 triples and 1,545 runs scored.
+Carey not only excelled on the bases but led the National League in outfield putouts nine times and established a then-career record of 6,363 putouts.
+He hit over .300 six times for a lifetime batting average of .285 while recording 2,665 hits, 159 triples and 1,545 runs scored.

 In 1930, Carey returned as a coach for the Pirates and also managed the Brooklyn Dodgers from 1932-33.
 He stayed active in baseball as a scout for the Orioles and managed several minor league teams.